basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 ### Chaining

-The default value of the bucket *postcommit* property is an empty list.
-Adding one or more post-commit hook functions, as documented above, to the list will cause Riak to start evaluating those hook functions immediately after data has been created, updated, or deleted.
-Each post-commit hook function runs in a separate process so it's possible for several hook functions, triggered by the same update, to execute in parallel. _All post-commit hook functions are executed for each create, update, or delete._
+The default value of the bucket `postcommit` property is an empty list.
+Adding one or more post-commit hook functions to the list, as documented above, will cause Riak to start evaluating those hook functions immediately after data has been created, updated, or deleted.
+Each post-commit hook function runs in a separate process so it's possible for several hook functions, triggered by the same update, to execute in parallel.

+**Note**: All post-commit hook functions are executed for each create, update, or delete.